newvoll/ssmbak/README.md

 * Support for advanced ssm params has not been tested at all.

 # Development
+This is a poetry project, so it should be butter once you get that sorted.

 # Testing
+Testing uses localstack, as you can see in the Github actions. `docker-compose up` should do the trick.
+Recent docker versions allow for --watch, allowing for hot-reloading of the lambda.

+* Lambda tests use both the lambda's backup function and hitting the local container running it.
+Container tests are skipped in AWS.

 ## Testing Gotchas
 * When testing on aws instead of localstack, don't use same bucket as running lambda!